Cradle cap: Treatment

 To help with cradle cap, parents can gently massage their baby's scalp with their fingers or a soft brush to loosen the scales.
 They may want to shampoo the baby's hair more frequently (no more than once a day), and after shampooing gently brush the baby's scalp with a soft brush or a terrycloth towel.
-Oil remedies can be used by rubbing a small amount of pure, plant-derived oil (coconut oil, pure olive oil, almond oil) on the baby's scalp and leaving it on for 15 minutes.
+Oil remedies can be used by rubbing a small amount of pure, plant-derived oil (coconut oil, olive oil, almond oil) on the baby's scalp and leaving it on for 15 minutes.
 After 15 minutes, gently comb out the flakes with a fine tooth comb or brush.
 Be sure to wash out all of the oil to avoid making the cradle cap worse.

 In cases that are related to fungal infection, such as tinea capitis, doctors may recommend a treatment application of clotrimazole (commonly prescribed for jock itch or athlete's foot) or miconazole (commonly prescribed for vaginal candidiasis).

 Doctors may recommend a treatment with a mild dandruff shampoo such as Selsun Blue even though the treatment may cause initial additional scalp irritation.
 A doctor may instead prescribe an antifungal soap such as ketoconazole (2%) shampoo, which can work in a single treatment and shows significantly less irritation than over-the-counter shampoos such as selenium disulfide shampoos.

 There are only a limited number of studies regarding the efficacy and safety of treatments for cradle cap and infantile seborrheic dermatitis.
 Several treatments including Promiseb, lactamide MEA gel, hydrocortisone 1% lotion, licochalcone 0.025%, flumethasone pivalate 0.02% ointment, and eosin 2% aqueous solution have been studied, however there is uncertainty regarding the efficacy and safety of these treatments.

 For adults: see the article on seborrheic dermatitis (the adult version of cradle cap).